Collective and nonlinear structure of wind power correlations

-Each rows are facing the direction of the most prevailing wind directions from the south-southwest origin, and are separated by a minimum distance of $\sim 1\mathrm{km}$, beyond the near wake of turbines~\cite{amiri2024review}.
+Each rows are facing the direction of the most prevailing wind directions from the south-southwest origin, and are separated by a minimum distance of $\sim 1\mathrm{km}$, beyond the near wake of turbines~\cite{amiri2024review,ali2016,bachant2015characterising,ali2019}.

-Technical information of the wind farm considered is reported in Supplemental Material I.~\bibnote[Supplemental]{See Supplemental Material [url] for: (I) detailed turbine specifications; (II) the cleaning procedure applied to wind-power time series; (III) a comparison of scaling properties across turbines; (IV) a comparison of standardized structure functions for individual and aggregated wind power; and (V) a copula-based analysis of wind-power fluctuations, including Refs.~\cite{bandi2016variability}.}.
+Technical information of the wind farm considered is reported in Supplemental Material I.~\bibnote[Supplemental]{See Supplemental Material [url] for: (I) detailed turbine specifications; (II) informations on the cleaning procedure applied to wind-power time series; (III) a comparison of scaling properties across turbines; (IV) a comparison of standardized structure functions for individual and aggregated wind power; and (V) a copula-based analysis of wind-power fluctuations.}.
 In Sec.~\ref{sec:WindStats}, a first discussion on the turbulent nature of atmospheric winds (\ref{subsec:IIA}) motivates the description of turbine statistics through increments (\ref{subsec:IIB}) and multifractal analysis (\ref{subsec:IIC}).
 In Sec.~\ref{sec:CorrelationStructure}, these characterizations are extended at farm scale to understand the persistence of extreme fluctuations over farm aggregation~(\ref{subsec:IIIA}): a cross-correlation analysis reveals the coherent structure of wind induced turbine fluctuations, and its impact over aggregated production~(\ref{subsec:IIIB}).
 Ultimately, we describe the spatial persistency of extreme events, among and beyond the farm~(\ref{subsec:IIIC}).